Ad5001/LogarithmPlotter/README.md

 ## Install

 ### Generate installers:
 You can generate installers from AccountFree after installing all the dependencies:
+For all builds, you need [Python 3](https://python.org) with [PySide2](https://pypi.org/project/PySide2/) installable with `pip install PySide2`.
 - Windows installer:
     - You need `pyinstaller`.
 You can install it using `pip install pyinstaller`.
     - Run the `build-windows.bat` script (or `build-wine.sh` if you're cross-compiling with wine on Linux) to build an exe for LogarithmPlotter.
-    - You also [NSIS](https://nsis.sourceforge.io/Main_Page) (Linux users can install the `nsis` package).
+    - You also need [NSIS](https://nsis.sourceforge.io/Main_Page) (Linux users can install the [nsis](https://pkgs.org/download/nsis) package).
     - Run the `package-windows.bat` script (or `package.wine.sh`if you're cross-compiling on Linux).
 You will find a logarithmplotter-setup.exe installer in the dist/accountfree/ folder.
 - MacOS Archive creator installer:
     - You need `pyinstaller`.
 You can install it using `pip install pyinstaller`.